 Definition of Diabetes

-Diabetes: Refers to diabetes mellitus or, less often, to diabetes insipidus.
+Diabetes: Usually refers to diabetes mellitus or, less often, to diabetes insipidus.
 Diabetes mellitus and diabetes insipidus share the name "diabetes" because they are both conditions characterized by excessive urination (polyuria).

-The word "diabetes" is borrowed from the Greek word meaning "a siphon."
-The 2nd-century A.D.
-Greek physician, Aretus the Cappadocian, named the condition "diabetes."
-He explained that patients with it had polyuria and "passed water like a siphon."
+The word "diabetes" is from the Greek word meaning "a siphon" because people with diabetes "passed water like a siphon."

 Find tips and advances in treatment.